Key Points:

 Late Jurassic North American Mymoorapelta and Gargoyleosaurus have uncertain positions: possibly basal branches of Ankylosauria, or basal ankylosaurids, or basal polacanthids, or some combination thereof.

 In late 2021, there was the announcement of a relatively complete skeleton of a Late Cretaceous ankylosaur from southern Chile, given the name Stegouros.
-This taxon showed traits which united it with Early Cretaceous Kunbarasaurus of Australia and poorly-known Late Cretaceous Antarctopelta of Antarctica formed a clade Parankylosauria, found to be the sister group to Euankylosauria (the remaining "nodosaurids" plus Ankylosauridae).
+This taxon showed traits which united it with Early Cretaceous Kunbarasaurus of Australia and poorly-known Late Cretaceous Antarctopelta of Antarctica and Patagopelta of Argentina formed a clade Parankylosauria, found to be the sister group to Euankylosauria (the remaining "nodosaurids" plus Ankylosauridae).
 Stegouros at least has an interesting slashing tail weapon: an expanded series of laterally-oriented blade-like osteoderms.
-Parankylosaurs do seem to be a legitimate clade within ankylosaurs, but future work will help resolve where they fit relative to "nodosaur"-style ankylosaurs.

 Polacanthidae includes Early Cretaceous Gastonia of North America and Polacanthus of Europe, and possibly Hylaeosaurus (the first discovered thyreophoran).
-A number of other Early and Late Cretaceous ankylosaurs appear to be polacanthids, including gigantic Peloroplites of the early Late Cretaceous of North America and tiny later Late Cretaceous Patagopelta of Argentina.
+A number of other Early and Late Cretaceous ankylosaurs appear to be polacanthids, including gigantic early Late Cretaceous Peloroplites and smaller mid-Late Cretaceous Niobrarasaurus, both of North America.
 They tend to have extremely large blade-like osteoderms in their shoulder regions and a shield over the sacral region formed by a series of large osteoderms surrounded by many smaller ones.

 The North American Early Cretaceous Sauropelta and poorly known Tatankacephalus show some similarities to polacanthids, but also to the other "nodosaurid" clades.